 NYU Langone is among the few institutions in the United States that offers pulmonary thromboendarterectomy, the recommended treatment for a specific type of pulmonary hypertension called chronic thromboembolic pulmonary hypertension.

 Our team includes surgeons and physicians who specialize in hepatology, nephrology, cardiology, endocrinology, infectious diseases, pulmonology, radiology, and rehabilitation.
 Our nurse coordinators receive specialized training in transplantation, and our fellows are part of a program accredited by the American Society of Transplant Surgeons.
-We also offer dedicated social workers, pharmacists, nutritionists, and financial coordinators to help guide you and your family through the complex and nuanced process of transplantation.
+We also have dedicated social workers, pharmacists, nutritionists, and financial coordinators to help guide you and your family through the complex and nuanced transplant process.

-This team approach to transplantation reflects our center’s unwavering dedication to personalized and comprehensive medical care.
+This team approach to transplant care reflects our center’s unwavering dedication to personalized and comprehensive medical care.
 We recognize that each patient has unique transplant needs.
 Our physicians and support staff collaborate to ensure that our patients get the specialized care that they deserve.

 NYU Langone infectious diseases experts provide comprehensive care for Transplant Institute patients throughout their transplant journey.
 In collaboration with our heart, kidney, liver, lung, and pancreas transplant experts and specialists at the Blood and Marrow Transplant Program, they work to reduce the risk of infection and provide the best treatment when it does occur.
 Services include the following: